 You can do user research through surveys or interviews; market research can involve focus groups; brainstorming/trend spotting is more exploratory but less rigorous than other methods.

-What Are The Methods Of Product Discovery?
+What Are The Product Discovery Techniques?

 One of the most popular product discovery methods is called “Heuristic Evaluation,” Jakob Nielsen developed it in the early 1990s.
 It’s a technique used to evaluate a product based on how well it meets user needs.
 Heuristics are general rules that help you make judgments about specific cases.